Isolated points on modular curves: Isolated points on modular curves

 \section{Isolated points on modular curves}

 Equipped with the moduli interpretation of points on modular curves, we can now apply the results of Section \ref{sec:isolated_divisors} to the specific case of modular curves.
+This will then allow us to prove the single-sink theorem for isolated points on modular curves, as well as the other results which form the backbone of our method for finding isolated points on modular curves.

-In particular, we will aim to reformulate the degree conditions of Theorems \ref{thm:isolated_divisors:pullback_isolated_point} and \ref{thm:isolated_divisors:pushforward_isolated_point} solely in terms of Galois representations of elliptic curves.
-For Theorem \ref{thm:isolated_divisors:pullback_isolated_point}, this gives the following.
+Firstly, we reformulate the degree conditions of the mapping theorems, Theorems \ref{thm:isolated_divisors:pullback_isolated_point} and \ref{thm:isolated_divisors:pushforward_isolated_point}, solely in terms of the images of Galois representations of elliptic curves.
+This will streamline their application throughout the remainder of this section.
+For Theorem \ref{thm:isolated_divisors:pullback_isolated_point}, we obtain the following.

 \begin{theorem} Let $H \leq H' \leq \GL{\Zhat}$ be open subgroups, and let $f : X_{H} \to X_{H'}$ be the inclusion morphism of modular curves.
 Let $x \in X_{H}$ be a non-cuspidal closed point with minimal representative $(E, [\alpha]_{H})$.
 Suppose that $[G_{E, \alpha} \cap A_{E, \alpha} H' : G_{E, \alpha} \cap A_{E, \alpha} H] = [\pm H' : \pm H]$.
 Then, if $x$ is isolated, so is $f(x)$. \end{theorem}